Kiln AI Docs

 Kiln supports over 60 fine-tuneable models using three different service based tuning providers:

-For this experiment we choose 9 model to expriment with.
+For this demo we choose 9 models to experiment with.

 Use the "Fine Tune" tab in the Kiln UI to kick off your fine-tunes.
 Simply select the models you want to train, select a dataset, and add any training parameters.